Cricket Bat Handle Binding: A Crucial Step in Crafting Quality Cricket Bats

 Cricket bat binding is crucial as it reinforces the handle, ensuring stability and strength.
 This process involves wrapping the handle with a twine, typically after applying PVC glue, to secure the cane pieces to the bat around the taps, at the top of the splice.
 Proper binding enhances the bat's durability and aids in shock absorption, significantly impacting the player's performance and comfort.

-In this post, we delve into the process of cricket bat binding, a simple yet crucial part of cricket bat manufacturing.
+In this post, we delve into the process of cricket bat binding, a simple yet crucial part of cricket bat manufacturing, from junior cricket bats to cricket bats for adults.

 But first, let's have a deeper look at bat handles.